The Ultimate In Birding Tours

 Thursday 26th November – Tuesday 15th December 2026

-Leaders: Birdquest leaders to be announced and Oceanwide Expeditions leaders
+Leaders: Mike Watson, a second Birdquest leader and Oceanwide Expeditions leaders

 20 Days Group Size Limit 24